pinktonio/gatsby-source-shopify-multi-language/README.md

       // Possible values are: 'shop' and 'content'.
       // Defaults to ['shop', 'content'].
       includeCollections: ["shop", "content"],

+      // List of languages you want to fetch.
+      // Defaults to ['en'].
+      languages: ['en', 'de']

       // Allow overriding the default queries
       // This allows you to include/exclude extra fields when sourcing nodes